MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/troubleshoot-issues-with-shared-computer-activation-for-office-365-proplus.md

 ### PRODUCT NOTICE Your shared computer license expires on <date> and we're having trouble renewing it.

-This error means that Office 365 ProPlus tried to renew the licensing token automatically, but there was a problem.
-One possible cause for this is that the shared computer wasn't connected to the Internet when Office 365 ProPlus tried to renew the licensing token with the Office Licensing Service.
+This error means that Office tried to renew the licensing token automatically, but there was a problem.
+One possible cause for this is that the shared computer wasn't connected to the Internet when Office tried to renew the licensing token with the Office Licensing Service.

 The licensing token is valid until the date listed in the error message.
-The user can continue to use Office 365 ProPlus to create, edit, and print documents.
+The user can continue to use Office apps to create, edit, and print documents.
 The user can choose **Renew** to try to renew the license before the license token expires.

 ![Shared computer license expires date](images/f29ab2ab-6699-41b4-8fbb-232f66137426.png)